 Here are a few crucial considerations of fixed annuities:

-- Illiquid: Annuities often charge surrender or early withdrawal penalties, so they’re usually considered illiquid.
-It’s best to fund an annuity with money you don’t plan on using for a few years.
+Illiquid: Annuities often charge surrender or early withdrawal penalties, so theyโre usually considered illiquid.
+Itโs best to fund an annuity with money you donโt plan on using for a few years.
 Withdrawing your money before 59.5 years may also subject you to tax penalties.
+Early withdrawals can impact the account value and may incur surrender charges.

 Choosing a reputable annuity provider is one of the best ways to avoid high fees.
 Determining where your fixed annuity fits in with your retirement plans can also help with illiquidity and planning for inflation.